 The group site is set on a bench along the Green River and provides spectacular views of the surrounding canyons, rivers and Steamboat Rock.

 On the Utah side of the monument, the Quarry Exhibit Hall allows visitors to see dinosaur fossils exposed in the rock.
-Along the road to the group site, Native American petroglyphs can be viewed.
+Along the road to the group site, view Native American petroglyphs.
 Besides the monument, nearby Utah State Parks, the Ashley National Forest, Flaming Gorge National Recreational Area and Bureau of Land Management sites provide additional recreational opportunities.

 Change and Cancellation Policies and Fees